7rikazhexde/video-grid-merge/README.md

 This tool provides two versions of the ffmpeg command generation function: `create_ffmpeg_command` (v1) and `create_ffmpeg_command_v2` (v2).
 You should choose the version that best suits your needs:

-1. `create_ffmpeg_command` (v1) - Default:
+###### 1. `create_ffmpeg_command_v1` - Default

 - Uses the `ultrafast` preset for very rapid encoding
-   - Copies audio streams without re-encoding
+- Applies volume normalization to each input audio stream
+- Uses sophisticated audio mixing with dropout transition and volume adjustment
-   - Best for quick processing where encoding speed is the top priority
+- Best for quick processing where encoding speed is the top priority, while maintaining good audio quality

-2. `create_ffmpeg_command_v2` (v2):
+###### 2. `create_ffmpeg_command_v2`

-   - Uses the `veryfast` preset with CRF 23 for a balance of speed and quality
+- Uses the medium preset with CRF 23 for a balance of speed, quality, and file size
-   - Re-encodes audio to AAC format for better compatibility
+- Applies volume normalization and sophisticated audio mixing (same as v1)
+- Recommended for cases where file size and quality are important, but processing time is not critical

+All versions now include:

-   - Maintains aspect ratio of input videos with padding
+- Effective mixing of audio from all input videos
-   - Utilizes multi-threading for improved performance
+- Volume normalization for consistent audio levels
-   - Recommended for most use cases, offering a good balance of speed, quality, and compatibility
+- Enhanced audio clarity and reduced distortion in the final output

-To select a version, simply use the corresponding function in your code.
-If you're unsure, I recommend starting with v2 (`create_ffmpeg_command_v2`) as it provides a good balance for most use cases.
+To select a version, use the corresponding function in your code.
+If you're unsure:

+- Use v1 for the fastest processing with good audio quality
+- Use v2 when file size and overall quality are priorities

 ### Example